prithajnath/resume/README.md

 - May 2022 to May 2024
 - New York, New York
-- Implemented ETL pipelines to daily ingest sales, inventory and revenue data using Apache Airflow, Python and SQL
+- Reduced median client onboarding time by 80% by impleneting ETL pipelines to daily ingest sales, inventory and revenue data using Apache Airflow, Python and SQL
-- Added sanity checks to ensure data quality for machine learning algorithms like k-nearest neighbords and time-series regression
+- Improved mean forecast accuracy by 20% by adding sanity checks to ensure data quality for machine learning algorithms like k-nearest neighbords and time-series regression
-- Implemented a competitor dashboard by analayzing inventory, revenue and sales data from clients' competitors using Flask, SQL, PostgreSQL and Redshift
+- Increased number of prospective clients by 30% by implementing a competitor dashboard by analayzing inventory, revenue and sales data from clients' competitors using Flask, SQL, PostgreSQL and Redshift
 - Improved API response time by 50% (10s to 4.8s) through PostgreSQL query optimization that enabled real-time reports on historical sales and inventory data
 - Reduced Redis memory footprint by 60% by re-factoring background job module
 - Eliminated database migration errors in CircleCI by creating a Bash script that validates the migration tree on every new pull request